Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * I've never seen mention of Bur being attacked by Admiral Hipper (assuming that's the "raider" referred to).
 It's possible machinery repairs had to be done at Ponta Delgado (San Miguel, Azores) simply as a result of trying to get away and pushing the machinery too hard(?).
 One of my Norwegian sources states she continued to the U.K. from San Miguel.
 The cargo is listed as sugar which was unloaded in Liverpool.
 According to the captain's account this was a welcome addition just then because the sugar depots in Liverpool had recently been destroyed by air attacks.
 (The air attack and bomb damage on March 10 are not mentioned in my Norwegian sources).

-In June-1941, Bur is listed, together with Chr.
+It's possible further repairs were done in the U.K. as well?
+She appears to have spent quite a long time at Barry, where she had arrived from Cardiff on Apr.
+2 (Page 1).
+Departure is given as June 5, when she proceeded to Milford Haven and is subsequently listed, together with Chr.
 Th.
-Boe, Morgenen, Nova, Petter, President de Vogue, Stigstad, and Vardefjell, in Convoy OB 334, which originated Liverpool on June 11 and arrived Halifax on the 25th.
-Bur, however, was bound for Sydney, C.B., where she arrived that same day.
-The following month we find her in Convoy HX 139, bound for London with a cargo of steel and lumber in station 15, having joined with the Sydney (C.B.) portion on July 19.
-She lost touch with the convoy in fog already the next day.
-According to A. Hague she stopped at Reykjavik on July 28, later proceeding to the U.K. from there with Convoy HX 140, which had started out in Halifax on July 22.
-In Sept. that year she's listed as bound for Montreal in the westbound Convoy ON 14, which originated in Liverpool on Sept.
-7-1941.
-Bur arrived Sydney, C.B. independently on Sept.
-23, the convoy having been dispersed, and she continued to Quebec the next day, then on to Montreal, arriving the latter on Oct.
+Boe, Morgenen, Nova, Petter, President de Vogue, Stigstad and Vardefjell, in Convoy OB 334, which originated Liverpool on June 11 and arrived Halifax on the 25th.
+Bur, however, was bound for Sydney, C.B., where she arrived that same day, having sailed from Milford Haven June 10 - see Page 2.
+Having made voyages to Quebec and Montreal, she returned to Sydney, C.B. in order to join the Sydney portion of Convoy HX 139 on July 17, bound for London with a cargo of steel and lumber in station 15 - the Commodore's report is also available.
+She lost touch with the convoy in fog on July 20 and stopped at Reykjavik on the 28th, later proceeding to the U.K. from there with Convoy HX 140, which had started out in Halifax on July 22.
+She arrived Loch Ewe on Aug.
+6. About a month later, she's listed in the westbound Convoy ON 14, which originated in Liverpool on Sept.
+7 - see also the Commodore's narrative.
+Bur joined from Clyde and arrived Sydney, C.B. independently on Sept.
+23, the convoy having been dispersed, and she continued to Quebec the next day, then on to Montreal, where she arrived on Oct.
 1.

-For more information on all the other Norwegian ships named on this page, please see the alphabet index below, or go to the Master Ship Index.
+More information on all the other Norwegian ships named here can be found via the alphabet index at the end of this page, or go to the Master Ship Index.

-Related external link:
+Related external links:

-OB convoys - As can be seen Bur is listed in OB 103 (and OG 21F), but must have returned.
-OB 96, OB 105, OB 157, OB 237, OB 262 are also available, while OB 202 and OB 334 can be found in another section of the same site
+OB convoys - As mentioned, Bur is listed in OB 103 (and OG 21F), but must have returned.

 Final Fate - 1942:

 Bur had departed New Haven (Connecticut) in the morning of Aug.
-28-1942 with a cargo of steel and lumber for Immingham (via Halifax, scheduled for Convoy SC 98).
+28-1942 with a cargo of steel and lumber for Immingham (via Halifax, she was scheduled for Convoy SC 98).
 She had a coastal pilot on board (E. J. Hazard) and sailed according to his instructions, but her compasses proved to be unreliable with great deviations.
 About an hour and a half after having passed Cornfield Lightship, at about 16:00, she received orders from the Coast Guard to not coninue east of Cape Race due to gun fire(?), and had to turn around to await further orders, having been told it would only be about 45 minutes before the passage would be ready.
 They were told by the pilot to "go the usual way around the buoy on starboard side", and he assured them there was plenty of water (about 300') except at the rock where the buoy itself was located, and that the large whirls of current they could see ahead were not caused by shallow water, so they maneuvered according to his instructions, with Ordinary Seaman Ragnar Grotle at the wheel.

 At about 16:25, when around half a nautical mile from the buoy, she struck an underwater rock.
 The current was very strong and she listed to port.
 Attempts at getting off failed and the engine was stopped.
 At this time the tide was falling so there was a danger of the ship capsizing or sliding off.
-No. 1 and No. 4 tanks started filling immediately, while No. 2 tank and hold as well as the forepeak filled a little more slowly.
+No. 1 and No. 4 tanks started to fill immediately, while No. 2 tank and hold as well as the forepeak filled a little more slowly.
 The pilot asked that the motorboat be launched, wanting to disembark as the situation was quite critical.
 The lifeboats were lowered and held ready, and the Coast Guard was also on stand-by with a motorboat.
 The crew was told to pack their most essential belongings and be ready to leave the ship, and at about 18:45, 20 men disembarked into one of the Coast Guard's motorboats.
 The 1st mate, 3rd mate, all 3 engineers, the donkeyman, Able Seamen Johansen and Lindkvist, Ordinary Seamen Hansen and Jacobsen and Steward Assersen volunteered to remain on board to keep the pumps going.
 The pilot also disembarked, as did the captain in order to notify Nortraship, New York of the situation.

 Meanwhile, pumping was done continuously from No. 2 tank and the engine room, and at 20:30 the ship straightened somewhat.
 The water kept rising in No. 2 and 4 holds, so all watertight doors to the engine room and boiler room were closed.
 At about 21:00, when the tide turned, Bur swung herself around and ended up with her bow pointing eastwards, while listing to starboard with her foredeck under water.
 About an hour later they noticed she was about to slide off the ground.
 The 1st mate immediately gave orders to get the engine ready and keep the steam up.
 The Coast Guard asked if they should not abandon her as she was now obviously sinking, but they all chose to stay on board.
 Shortly thereafter the captain and the radio operator returned to the ship, her engine was restarted and the Coast Guard was asked to lead the way to the nearest beach.
 By that time her foreship was under water above the main deck and her poop was high, so she was very difficult to maneuver, made even more difficult by the unreliable compasses.

 The captain sent a message by telegraph for a tug to be summoned from New London, and this was received by the Coast Guard station.
-Those on board worked feverishly to keep her going; while the water continued to rise in the engine room and boiler room, but the 1st mate, 3rd engineer and donkeyman fired her up with the help of buckets and with coal from the tweendeck, while the radio operator and able seamen helped supply the coal and the 1st and 2nd engineers were in the engine room.
+Those on board worked feverishly to keep her going, while the water continued to rise in the engine room and boiler room, but the 1st mate, 3rd engineer and donkeyman fired her up with the help of buckets and with coal from the tweendeck, while the radio operator and able seamen helped supply the coal and the 1st and 2nd engineers were in the engine room.
 Eventually, at 23:40 the water had risen so high that her engine stopped.
 They had been in continuous contact with the Coast Guard who was now requested to assist with towing the ship, but they couldn't.
 Bur sank deeper and deeper, though it appeared as if her deck cargo helped keep her afloat.

 "Nortraships flåte" states she was declared a total loss in Nov.-1943.
 Roger W. Jordan's "The World's Merchant Fleets 1939" says she stranded at Valiant Rock, east of Long Island Sound on Sept.
 1-1942 and sank, but was refloated on Oct.
 3-1943 (year must be an error here?), and broken up in Baltimore.
 According to A. Hague, she was wrecked on Aug.
 13 (incorrect), left Long Island Sound in tow on Oct.
 29-1942 and arrived Baltimore on Nov.
 2 to be broken up.
 See also Page 3 of the documents received from the National Archives of Norway.